 But Buffer can’t monitor trends or various streams on social media.
-It’s all about the ability to schedule content — although it perfoms exceedingly well in this regard, it is a bit one-dimensional.
+It’s all about the ability to schedule content — although it performs exceedingly well in this regard, it is a bit one-dimensional.

-Hootsuite is extremely valuable for its ability to listen and monitor activity on social media platforms, especially Twitter.
+Hootsuite is prized for its ability to listen and monitor activity on social media platforms, especially Twitter.
 Social media is like any other type of communication: you should listen more than you speak.
 Hootsuite allows you to do this across multiple networks and accounts.

 But it’s clunky and scheduling content at the right times can be more time-intensive.
 It offers a range of functionality that might be unnecessary for the casual user — but the dashboard itself may be too disorganized and complicated for serious users and larger companies with big teams to manage effectively.

 It’s great for that “mid-range” user, who wants to advance and grow but is working on a team of one (or two to three).